 All Wastewater Treatment systems have one thing in common…they need oxygen and LOTS of it.
-The good news is that there has been a breakthrough in aeration technology resulting in an affordable, highly effective aerator.
+The good news is that there has been a discovery in aeration technology resulting in an affordable, highly effective aerator.
 The name is OxyTurbine® aerator, and it holds the promise of being the most efficient aerator on the market.

 The OxyTurbine® Aerator generates an unbelievable barrage of entrained oxygen molecules and then injects them into your treatment stream or lagoon.
 The unit is quiet, light-weight, and virtually maintenance free.
 Plus, it can be moved from place to place as needed within your treatment system.

-It can be operated with a motor as small as 1 ½ horsepower, yet its performance can match that of a much larger aeration device.
+It can be operated with a motor as small as 1 ½ horsepower, yet its performance can match that of a larger aeration device.
 No longer do you have to strain your operating budget just to pay the electric bill.

-Aerators fall into several different categories as follows:
+aerator fall into several different categories as follows:

-Floating Surface Aerators
+Floating Surface aerator

-Fixed-in-Place Surface Aerators
+Fixed-in-Place Surface aerator

-Compressed Air Diffusers
+Compressed Air diffuser

-Compared to other subsurface aerators, the Aerator produces very little surface frothing.
+Compared to other subsurface aerator, the Aerator produces very little surface frothing.
 The reason is that the particle size of the entrained air is sufficiently small that a greater percentage of the air (oxygen) is held in suspension beneath the surface.
-The suspension of such small particle sizes of oxygen is critical to the efficiency of any treatment system because it permits a more rapid explosion in the subsurface growth if aerobic microbes.
-In a clear water demonstration, it appears that a white cloud is forming beneath the water.
+The suspension of such small particle sizes of oxygen is critical to the efficiency of any treatment system because it permits a more rapid explosion in the subsurface growth of aerobic microbes.
+In a clear water demonstration, it seems that a white cloud is forming beneath the water.
 This visual image is a testimony to the high percentage of small oxygen bubbles being created and held in suspension.

 The OxyTurbine® Aerator is a self-aspirating aerator.
 This means that it draws air by suction from the atmosphere.
 It does not need high-dollar canister oxygen or a compressed air system to generate and inject oxygen into the body of water.
-Also, due to its design, it is virtually impossible for the turbine to clog.
+Also, due to its design, it is almost impossible for the turbine to clog.

-For example, it can be placed in the last basin of a stabilization system for final treatment before the wastewater is discharged into the environment.
+For example, it can be placed in the last basin of a stabilization system for last treatment before the wastewater is discharged into the environment.
 In the alternative, it can be put in the first basin to jump-start the aeration process.

 A sufficient number of OxyTurbine® Aerators can help aerobes attack and dissolve the solids that have dropped to the bottom of the first basin.
-Such action can prolong or hopefully eliminate the need for dredging the pond.
+Such action can prolong or hopefully end the need for dredging the pond.

 The OxyTurbine® Aerator also works well in systems where sewage is treated close to where it is created.
 An example would be an onsite package plant.
-Other examples include large septic tanks and biofilters.
+Other examples include large septic tanks and filters.

-The Aerator model is particularly cost effective for tertiary treatment systems where water is to be discharged into environmentally sensitive eco-systems.
+The Aerator model is particularly cost-effective for tertiary treatment systems where water is to be discharged into environmentally sensitive eco-systems.
 Such treated water is sometimes disinfected chemically before releases into a stream or a groundwater recharge zone for agriculture purposes.

-Due to its unique design, the OxyTurbine® Aerator can be fitted with a special intake port that is activated by the naturally occurring vacuum.
+Due to its unique design, the OxyTurbine® Aerator can be fitted with a special intake port that is activated by the naturally occurring vacuüm.
 Connected to this port can be a time-release container of whatever chemical or additive is needed.
-The additive will be picked up by the vacuum and discharged into the body of water along with the atmospheric air.
+The additive will be picked up by the vacuüm and discharged into the body of water along with the atmospheric air.